Updated: Aug 7, 2021

-In Anh's case, she asked the question: "How many of you know what percentage of your electric bill goes to taxes?" a relevant question for an audience unaware of what an energy regulator does, as that led into her subject about what her organization does and who they serve.
+In Anh's case, she asked the question: "How many of you know what percentage of your electric bill goes to taxes?"
+A relevant question for an audience unaware of what an energy regulator does, as that led into her subject of what her organization does and who they serve.

-Here are a few action shots!
+Here are a couple of action shots!

 Both finished up the day feeling more confident, with a better set of rhetorical tools and a more positive attitude toward presenting.

-Client review: By Ian Subber
+Client review by Ian Subber

 "I took Eric's one day IMPACT Presenting workshop this month and it was very helpful!
 He took the time to make it personalized for the people participating and made it very interactive.
-We weren't there just sitting and listening to him speak so we were engaged the whole time.
+We weren't there just sitting and listening to him speak, so we were engaged the whole time.
 His 4-step model and tips and tricks on how to look at and prepare for presenting are nice actionable items you can take with you.
-I'd recommend his workshop if you'd like to improve your presenting."
+I'd recommend his workshop if you'd like to improve your presenting skills."